2021 BOOK EXCELLENCE AWARDS WINNER

 - Richard Trumka, AFL-CIO President

-"Anyone interested in history, courtroom drama or criminal justice
+"Anyone interested in history, courtroom drama or criminal justice should read this!"

 - Barry Scheck, Co-Director The Innocence Project